binbashar/leverage/README.md

 from deploy_tasks import *
 from test_tasks import functional_tests, report_coverage
 ```
-## Contributors
+## Contributors/Contributing

-Calum J. Eadie - pynt is preceded by and forked from [microbuild](https://github.com/CalumJEadie/microbuild), which was created by [Calum J. Eadie](https://github.com/CalumJEadie).
+* Calum J. Eadie - pynt is preceded by and forked from [microbuild](https://github.com/CalumJEadie/microbuild), which was created by [Calum J. Eadie](https://github.com/CalumJEadie).

-## Contributing

 If you want to make changes the repo is at https://github.com/rags/pynt.
 You will need [pytest](http://www.pytest.org) to run the tests